oppia/oppia-android/Contributing-to-Oppia-Android.md

    Then, click "Apply" to download and install these two SDKs/Tools.

 6. Read the [guidance on submitting a PR](https://github.com/oppia/oppia-android/wiki/Guidance-on-submitting-a-PR) carefully.
-You'll need to understand this process well in order to create PRs to the project!
+You'll need to understand this process well in order to submit PRs to the project!

 **Note:** Make sure you have good Internet connectivity when developing on Oppia Android, since this project uses third party libraries which will be needed to build the app.